Visiting Cuba: Frequently Asked Questions

-Access Trips requires a signed travel affidavit, which is obligatory for travel to Cuba and is included in your welcome email, a passport copy for each guest, a flight itinerary containing arrival and departure details, and a trip cancellation insurance policy.
+Access Culinary Trips requires a signed travel affidavit, which is obligatory for visiting Cuba and is included in your welcome email, a passport copy for each guest, a flight itinerary containing arrival and departure details, and a trip cancellation insurance policy.
 It is required that you purchase a trip cancellation and interruption insurance policy that covers the entire cost of the trip, so that you will be covered in the event that you are unable to attend our trip due to injury, illness or other unforeseen circumstances

 We will send you a Trip Itinerary & Dossier approximately 3 weeks prior to your departure.
 You will need to read, print and carry this document with you throughout your trip until you clear US immigration upon return home.
 We will also give you a letter of intent that you can show to US airline and US immigration personnel should you be questioned.

-As required by U.S. law, Access Trips maintains all Cuba documentation, including affidavits, for 5 years.
+As required by U.S. law, Access Culinary Trips maintains all Cuba documentation, including affidavits, for 5 years.
 In the event of an audit by the Department of the Treasury we will supply this information so that you don’t need to worry about it.
 However we do recommend that you keep receipts that show the name of the store for anything you purchase in Cuba.
 Our guides are well versed on the “Cuba Restricted List” maintained by the Department of State, and will be happy to direct you to stores and products that are not off limits to Americans.